No-Mow Spraying Your Lawns

 Know Your Pesticides – What to Avoid

 While many pesticide-free alternatives are organic, pesticides are often referred to as synthetic organic compounds.
 If your goal is to maintain a lawn free from herbicides and insecticides, it’s important to always read the labels of the products you use and to learn the names of common pesticide compounds.
 If you contract with a lawn care company, make sure to ask them about their practices and what, if any, chemicals they may use.
 Many “Weed and Feed” fertilizers have a combination of the herbicides 2,4-D, Dicamba, and MCPP and/or MCPA listed as active ingredients.
+These ingredients are also listed on products you purchase in a store, and might look something like the image on the left.
 Active ingredients are the biologically “active” and is what kills the insect, weed, or fungus.
 A common grub killer for urban use is a neonicotinoid insecticide (a class of chemicals especially harmful to bees) called imidacloprid.

 While there are many other pesticides to avoid in a pesticide-free lawn, these are the most common.
 Avoiding these pesticides will help keep our environment, and children, safe.

 Generally, active ingredients make up a small percentage of the overall product (around 2-3%), so what’s in the rest of your lawn pesticides?
 “Other ingredients” or “inert ingredients” are typically compounds (sometimes called surfactants) that help pesticides bind to, and get absorbed by, plants and insects.
-There is evidence showing that these other ingredients are endocrine disruptors themselves–maybe even to a greater degree than the active ingredient– and can cause harm to children and aquatic wildlife.
+Currently, under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), pesticide manufacturers are only required to list the active ingredients in a pesticide (Beyond Pesticides).
+However, there is evidence showing that these other ingredients are endocrine disruptors themselves–maybe even to a greater degree than the active ingredient– and can cause harm to children and aquatic wildlife.
 To learn more about inert ingredients, check out this resource from Beyond Pesticides.

 Helping Our Friendly Pollinators